 This pattern has progressed and is reflected in the secondary education sector, with many modern curriculums introducing ladies football to be on a par with more traditional female related school sports like netball and hockey.
 There were 49 NIWFA clubs lined for the 2012 Season - click here for Teams and Contact numbers

-NDSAC Team of the Year 2009 - Bangor Ladies Football Club's Captain Cathy Duncan (left) picked up the award from
+NDSAC Team of the Year 2009 - Bangor Ladies Football Club's Captain Cathy Duncan (left) picked up the award in 09 from

 former Manchester, Newcastle United and Northern Ireland international Keith Gillespie (right) Included are

-Majella McCarthy (Marine Court Hotel) and Leanne McGarry (Team Captain).
+Majella McCarthy (Marine Court Hotel) and Leanne McGarry (then Team Captain).

-The establishment of a local side in 2006, and formation of a junior section more recently in 2012 gives young, talented players the opportunity to get involved in the game of football on their own doorstep in North Down.
-Players can now train and sign up for their Bangor club, and get involved in the team, who will be playing their 2013 home fixtures at the Valentine Playing Fields or the new purpose built 3G facilities at the state-of-the-art Aurura complex in Bangor, with the club affiliated and competing competitively in the N.I.W.F.A., again next summer.
-Training for the new season got underway in February, with the Senior's returning after the long winter break on Sunday, 3rd - All senior players were contacted and expected to report in preparation for the competitive season which has just got underway this April - the 2013 season will continue through until September with Bangor Ladies now involved in four senior competitions along with being involved in the N.I.W.F.A.
-Junior league program.
+The establishment of a local side in 2006, gave young, talented players the opportunity to get involved in the game of football on their own doorstep in North Down.
+Players can now train and sign up for their local club, and get involved with the team, who may well be playing their 2015 home fixtures at Bangor Football Club's Bangor Fuel Arena - the new purpose built 3G facilities at the state-of-the-art complex on the Clandeboye Road - with the club affiliated and competing competitively in the N.I.W.F.A. in the summer of 20-15.
+Training for the new season will get underway in 2015, senior players will be invited to attend in preparation for the competitive season which will get underway next April - the season will continue through until September with the Bangor FC Ladies Section being involved in all four senior competitions next summer.

 The 2009 season also saw the North Down club also top the league as the most offensively minded side in the Province - with 67 goals scored - 41 of which were converted by, statistically the best strike partnership anywhere in the whole country - Bangor Ladies strike partnership of Natasha Lee and Deirdre Savage.